cloudnativetrainings/trainings/k1_fundamentals/02_initial-cloud-infra-with-terraform/README.md

   cd $TRAINING_DIR
   ssh-keygen -f .secrets/id_rsa
   ```
-  >For now no password is needed, but for prodution would be recommended
+  >HINT: For now no password is needed, but for prodution would be recommended

   ```bash
   ls -la .secrets/id*